 If you have a strong case and compelling evidence, presenting first may provide the chance to make a positive first impression.
 It may also offer a feeling of control that often eludes many in the divorce process.

 On the other hand, when you present your case first, it tips your hand.
 You reveal any strategy that you and your legal team have developed.
 This gives your soon-to-be-ex time to react and respond.

 Ideally, by this point, you’ve worked up a sound legal strategy and plan.
-If you build your case on solid legal logic and rationality rather than emotional reactions and tricks when you present probably doesn’t matter all that much.
+If you build your case on solid legal logic and rationality rather than emotional reactions and tricks when you present shouldn’t matter all that much.

 So, Should You File For Divorce First?